-Today, Imran Khan is the Prime Minister of Pakistan and chairman of the Tehreek-e-Insaf Party.
-The cricket legend has come a long way from sports to politics.
-Yet, throughout the extraordinary journey his driving force has remained the same: a desire for social justice and equality.
+The once celebrated cricketer, Imran Khan, remains most vividly in public memory as the captain who lead the Pakistan team to victory at the 1992 Cricket World Cup.
+Today, Imran Khan is the Prime Minister of Pakistan and chairman of PTI -the PakistanTehreek-e-Insaf Party.
+Now a politician, the cricket legend has come a long way from sports to politics.
+Yet, throughout this extraordinary journey his driving force has remained the same: a desire for social justice and equality.

 “When I first started raising funds for the hospital in 1989, experts and critics were of the opinion that providing free treatment in a cancer hospital was not feasible in any part of the world.
 But [I believed that] in an Islamic country this does not hold true.
 Through the Islamic concept of Zakat, [we’ve shown how] indigent cancer patients can be supported.” -Imran Khan

-Despite an initial reluctance, Imran Khan was propelled into politics out of a desire to tackle corruption in Pakistan.
-Faced with the conclusion that to change society for the better, he would have to become politically active, Imran established his own party, Tehreek-e-Insaf, meaning ‘Movement for Justice’.
-In his political capacity, Imran continues to defend social justice and equality, as well as the importance of preserving cultural values.
+Despite an initial reluctance, Imran Khan was propelled to become a politician out of a desire to tackle corruption in Pakistan.
+Faced with the conclusion that to change society for the better, he would have to become politically active, Imran established his own party PTI or Pakistan Tehreek-e-Insaf -meaning ‘Movement for Justice’.
+As a politician, Imran continues to defend social justice and equality, as well as the importance of preserving cultural values.

 Imran Khan became Prime Minister of Pakistan on the 18th of August 2018 at the he Aiwan-e-Sadr in Islamabad.
 For the latest news on Imran Khan’s PTI, as well as info on his political views, you can visit the PTI official website Here.